ItaySharabi/AirSim-Drone-Simulator/README.md

 ![Screenshot 2022-05-08 at 00 34 56](https://user-images.githubusercontent.com/66851296/167272377-f487109a-4c64-4aa8-b96f-2de5d9a9eeb2.png)

-to know were we hane been, we used func "explore" in every time we in crossroads. in "explore" we spin around and cheak with the lidars if there is obstacle, if not we keep the start place until we see obstacle, then we add to the node:
+To know where we have been, we used func "explore" in every time we in crossroads. in "explore" we spin around and cheak with the lidars if there is obstacle, if not we keep the start place until we see obstacle, then we add to the node:
-1) position
+1) Drone's Position [x, y, z]
-2) visited, start and end vector to all the obstacles and add to the graph.
+2) Start and end vector to all the obstacles
+3) Visited or not.

 ![Screenshot 2022-05-08 at 00 49 35](https://user-images.githubusercontent.com/66851296/167272984-05cd7572-fc73-440c-88e0-c4dc521f60d0.png)